 Also, on paying only the minimum amount due, you wouldn't be able to enjoy the interest-free period that you normally do on making a purchase with your credit card.
 The interest amount would be charged from the date of purchase itself.

 If you plan to pay your credit card bill only on its due date, be careful about the mode of payment that you choose.
 This is because some payment modes take a few days to process and reflect your payment.
-For example, for local cheques used to pay credit card balance, the amount would be credited to your card account only in 3 working days.
+For example, for local cheques used to pay the credit card balance, the amount would be credited to your card account only in 3 working days.
 So you would have to deposit the cheque at least 3 days before the due date.

 If you fail to pay even the minimum amount due on your HDFC credit card, you will be charged a late payment fee that would be added to your next statement.
 The late payment charge depends on the total outstanding on the card.